 He has been chairman of the Russell Group; chairman of the Local Government Commission for England; chairman of the UK Agriculture and Environment Biotechnology Commission (on GM crops) and a British Business Ambassador.
 He has been a member of the Higher Education Funding Council for England (HEFCE) and of the Economic and Social Research Council (ESRC).

 Internationally, he has been a member of the respective international advisory councils for the development of higher education and research in Hong Kong, France and Russia.
 He is currently Chair of a global university consortium, the PLuS Alliance; and is Senior Adviser to the President of Arizona State University.

-His other current roles include serving as a trustee of Somerset House; as a Bencher of Middle Temple; as President of the Council for the Assistance of At-Risk Academics (CARA); and a Lifetime Honorary Member of the Royal Town Planning Institute and of the Royal Institution of Chartered Surveyors.
+He is a barrister, and Bencher of Middle Temple; President of the Council for the Assistance of At-Risk Academics (CARA); and a Lifetime Honorary Member of the Royal Town Planning Institute, the Royal College of Physicians and the Royal Institution of Chartered Surveyors.

 He was appointed CBE in 2003, Officier de l’Ordre National de Mérite of France in 2004, and knighted by HM the Queen in 2013 for services to higher education.